For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 There is no reduced spending.

-It this is j all of this is just patently absurd.
+All of this is just patently absurd.

-And I've got more details on the fraud that it just surprises me this was necessary anyway, because I thought, you know, New Orleans has been run by liberal Democrats for how many years?
+And I've got more details on the fraud that just surprises me this was necessary anyway, because I thought, you know, New Orleans has been run by liberal Democrats for how many years?

 It should have been a panacea.

-It should have been it should have been utopia.
+It should have been utopia.

 There should have been no racism, no unemployment, no unhappiness, no misery, no racism.